-The Company has taken out an insurance policy at a premium of \$23,044 before GST (2022: \$23,044) in relation to Directors and Officers indemnity.
-Policy cover and premiums are unchanged from last year.
+The Company has taken out an insurance policy at a premium of \$23,044 before GST (2023: \$23,044) in relation to Directors and Officers indemnity.
+Policy limits and premiums have remained unchanged from the previous two years.

 OUTSTANDING OPTIONS AT DATE OF REPORT